 Normal chloride levels in an adult individual are between 98 and 107 mEq/L of blood.
 Anything higher than that can lead to symptoms and health complications.

-What Are the Symptoms of High Chloride?
+What Are the Symptoms of High Chloride Levels?

 This condition is known as hyperchloremia when you have too much chloride in the blood.
 It can produce a range of symptoms, such as the following ones: